jyutzler/Bridge-Systems/system.md

 There is almost an endless variety of possible sequences, so it pays to have simple guidelines to prevent bidding misunderstandings.

 Bids mean the same things they meant without the intervening bid.
+New suits are forcing and jump raises are invitational.
 Still, it is sometimes necessary to pick a bid that would normally have been a second choice without the overcall: